 Last week I had the pleasure of catching up with our super Vet Wendy.
 I always really love chatting with Wendy and exploring ideas.
-She is one of those open minded progressive Vets with a wealth of experience, brings that extra perspective and dynamic to some of my theories that I see in the human world.
-Not to mention that all important clinical experience from day in day out caring hands on treatment.
+She is one of those open-minded progressive Vets with a wealth of experience, brings that extra perspective and dynamic to some of the theories that I see in the human world.
+Not to mention that all-important clinical experience from day in day out caring hands-on treatment.

 Wendy very much agrees with our deductions about Kibble, pancreatitis, the causes and how to deal with it.
 She also brought up the following valuable pointers that I want to share with you.

 Firstly Pancreatitis is a silent epidemic.
 It is much more widespread than anyone realises and even more pronounced in the cat world than the dog world.
 It essential that anyone suspecting their pet may be suffering from this has their enzyme levels checked.
 The more comprehensively the better.

 One of the reasons for this meteoric rise in pancreatitis is in her opinion the amount of sugar which is secretly or surreptitiously being added to food and particularly snacks.
 It is therefore critical to read the packets of EVERYTHING you feed your pets.

 (We will be launching snacks IMMINENTLY.
 Ones you can believe in!
 Ones we are proud to produce!)

 As you will remember sugar places a large demand on the pancreas to produce insulin.
 As well as being inflammatory.
 Both of these elements are major contributors to Pancreatitis.

 There is also a suspicion that some manufacturers (not sure if I dare name them right here right now) are spraying their kibble with a combination of sugar and fats to make the food highly addictive.
 You can assume by the way that the fats are oxidised, rancid and pro-inflammatory.
 I am willing to bet good money that anyone as morally questionable as that is not using quality omega 3 salmon oil.